 Professor Anton Middelberg

-Queensland Smart Futures Premier’s Fellow, Deputy Director and Group Leader
+Queensland Smart Futures Premier’s Fellow and Group Leader

 Research: Biomolecular engineering